Primary Eye Care & Eye Doctors in Flushing & Chinatown NYC

 Primary Eye Care

 Our approach emphasizes personalized care, open communication, and a commitment to meeting each patient's unique visual needs and concerns.
-Whether you need a routine eye exam, treatment for eye diseases, or assistance with glasses, our skilled optometrists and caring support team are here to help you achieve optimal eye health.
+Whether you need a routine eye exam, treatment for eye diseases, or assistance with glasses, our skilled optometrists and friendly support staff are here to help you achieve optimal eye health.

 Join us at the Charles B. Wang Community Health Center to experience quality optometry care at our convenient locations in Flushing, Queens or Lower Manhattan.